dcmikki/devbox-windows/README.md

 symbolic link created for C:\Users\cygwin\.bashrc <<===>> C:\Users\cygwin\dev\dotfiles\bash\.bashrc
 ```

+Now the location containing msys-2.0.dll, usually `C:\Program Files\Git\usr\bin`, needs to be put on the system PATH.

-Start a new instance of ConEmu and verify everything is linked correctly.
+After that, start a new instance of ConEmu and verify everything is linked correctly.
 If correct, the .bashrc should be loaded with no problems and the correct prompt should be visible.

 ## Vim